M-Boss/js-di-container/README.md

 - factory functions

 Auto sub-dependency resolution is supported.
-Services can be resolved as singletons or new instances each time they are requested.
+Services can be resolved as singletons or new instances each time they are requested by passing an "options" parameter to "register*" methods.

 ## Installation
 ```javascript